obruchez/flac-to-mp3/README.md

--format format           output format (aac or mp3) -cbr bitrate             CBR bitrate (e.g. 128k or 192000) -vbr quality             VBR quality (1-5 for AAC and 0-9 for MP3) -force                   force convert/copy even if destination file exists and is up-to-date -noop                    do not convert, copy, or remove any file in the destination directory
+-format format           output format (aac or mp3) -cbr bitrate             CBR bitrate (e.g. 128k or 192000) -vbr quality             VBR quality (1-5 for AAC and 0-9 for MP3) -threads count           number of parallel threads to use -force                   force convert/copy even if destination file exists and is up-to-date -noop                    do not convert, copy, or remove any file in the destination directory
 ```